suhailashakiah/LungNoduleDetection/README.md

 - <3 mm
 - non-nodules

-The first step was to organize the data.
-XML parsing was carrie dout for all the 1018 patients and a dictionary was made with SERIES ID (which identifies the slice of the CT scan series) as the key and all the nodules annotated in it as the values.
+The first and biggest step was to organize the data.
+XML parsing was carried out for all the 1018 patients and a dictionary was made with SERIES ID (which identifies the slice of the CT scan series) as the key and all the nodules annotated in it as the values.

-Further, from these dictionaries, an array of pixel values was extracted from the DICOM images using the pydicom package and was stored in a separate folder.
-Another folder contained the co-odinates of the annotations for the corresponding images.
+Further, from these dictionaries, an array of pixel values was extracted from the DICOM images using the pydicom package and was stored in a separate folder after rescaling using the mean and standard deviation.
+Another folder contained the co-ordinates of the annotations for the corresponding images.

-A total of 3000 annotated nodules was used for training out of which 2100 were used for training and the rest for testing.
+A total of 3000 annotated CT images was used for training out of which 2100 were used for training and the rest for testing.